calliestump/PierresBakery.Solution/README.md

 #### **Note**: Do this is your main parent directory.
 You do not want to have git initialized in any other places.

 #### **AppSettings/Database Connection Setup**
-1. Create a new file in the "PierresBakery.Solution" directory named appsettings.json
+1. Create a new file in the "PierresBakery.Solution/Bakery" directory named appsettings.json
 2. Add in the following code snippet to the new appsettings.json file:
 ```
 {